What happens when your parents are not financially prepared for retirement but can no longer work or are not earning

 Caretaking is another piece of the puzzle that needs to be solved.
 (Related: 4 considerations when Mom or Dad Move in)

-“I’d focus on a solution that would involve the child not leaving work to help care for parent,” said financial advisor Matt Hylland with Hylland Capital Management in Virginia Beach, Virginia.
+“I’d focus on a solution that would involve the child not leaving work to help care for a parent,” said financial advisor Matt Hylland with Hylland Capital Management in Virginia Beach, Virginia.
 Leaving work not only makes it that much more difficult to save for retirement, but also affects your future Social Security benefits.

 Be clear that there are limits to what you can give and that you have carefully calculated what you can afford; there is no continually asking for more.
 Also let your parents know that there will be immediate consequences in the form of you withdrawing your assistance if they do not use it solely for necessities or if they use their own funds for unnecessary purchases.
 This is not to say that your parents never deserve to enjoy dinner and a movie again, but you should discuss and plan for the occasional, reasonable special expenditure.